Suzanne Lacy: Ablutions

+Maps

+In 1973, Lacy produced Maps for a class taught by Allan Kaprow at CalArts.
+It involved an extended scavenger hunt for its participants, in which they followed Lacy's maps to different destinations around Los Angeles, such as a hospital for the developmentally challenged and an abandoned slaughterhouse.
+In the final segment of the piece, participants were given a meatpackers gown to wear as they attempted to put lamb organs into a shape resembling a live animal.
+The performance has been remarked upon for using the body of the viewer instead of the body of the artist.

+Inevitable Associations

 The 1976 renovation of the Biltmore Hotel in Los Angeles sparked Lacy's performance art piece, Inevitable Associations.
 The marketing surrounding the old hotel's renovations compared the hotel to an old woman.
 Photographs showing the hotels' original structure stating "There May Be Life in the Old Girl Yet" forced the artist to question the ways in which our society views older women.
 Throughout her career one can see Lacy's awareness and desire to rebuttal the invisibility of aging women in performances such as Whisper, the Waves, the Wind (1984) and Crystal Quilt (1987).

 The performance of Inevitable Associations took place over a span of two days in the lobby of the Biltmore Hotel.
 The first day of the performance featured a public makeover of Lacy.
 It took nearly three hours for a makeup artist to publicly turn Lacy into an old woman.
 As the makeover was occurring, collaborators passed out flyers and literature on the hotel renovation as well as information about cosmetic surgery.
 Throughout the performance old women dressed in all black began to slowly enter the lobby and take seats on the opposite side of Lacy.
 This went nearly unnoticed until the number of elderly women had grown so large that their presence became undeniable to all of those in the lobby.
 Once Lacy's makeover was complete the mass of older women silently dressed Lacy in black clothes.
 The second day of the performance featured three elderly women participants who sat in red chairs in the lobby and told stories about their lives after the age of 60 and the effects of aging to passerby's and any audience that formed.
 Lacy's goal throughout the performance was to bring awareness to the invisibility women must struggle with as they age and no longer fit into society's standards of beauty.
 Inevitable Associations was a crucial point in Lacy's career as it was the first time in which Lacy took her performance to the public streets.